-The landlord should keep a copy of the notice and make a record of to whom and the date of when the landlord served the notice.
+The landlord should keep a copy of the notice and make a record of the date of when the landlord served the notice along with the name of the person who received the notice.
 This information will be needed if the tenant fails to comply with the notice and the landlord is then forced to take further action by filing an eviction action in court.

 A useful resource for landlords and tenants is Alabama Legal Help, which provides self-help legal information.
-The U.S. Department of Housing and Urban Development’s website publishes many helpful links to Alabama landlord-tenant resources.
+The U.S. Department of Housing and Urban Development also publishes many helpful links to Alabama landlord-tenant resources.

 For more articles on landlord-tenant laws in Alabama, see the Alabama charts in the State Landlord-Tenant Laws section of the Nolo site.
 For more on eviction-related articles, see the Evicting a Tenant or Ending a Lease section of the Nolo site.